taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 2

-View of the mess hall.
+View of the **INFRADESTRUCTORS** workspace, several hours later.

 Min: "I didn't realise so many Orbiter products use e-syrup circuits!
 It's everywhere!"

-Zalo, Min, and a few other **INFRADESTRUCTOR** cadets are seated together.
-Most of them have finished eating and they are philosophising over lunch.
+Zalo, Min, and a few other **INFRADESTRUCTOR** trainees are seated together.
+Most of them have finished working and they are philosophising before dinner.

-An Earther **NORMIE** cadet: "Yeah, it really makes me want to get body mods..."
+An Earther **NORMIE** trainee: "Yeah, it really makes me want to get body mods..."

-Zalo taps his utensil on his plate thoughtfully: "But you know, it's a real pain in the ass to be tied to Government standard issue body mods, which have at most 4 morphs available.
+Zalo taps a tool on his leg distractedly: "But you know, it's a real pain in the ass to be tied to Government standard issue body mods, which have at most 4 morphs available.
 In theory, living e-syrup should be able to go through an infinite number of morphs - think of all the crazy mods we COULD make, one that could last our whole lives!"

-An Earther **GANGIE** cadet: "But then who will make sure that the mods are safe?"
+An Earther **GANGIE** trainee: "But then who will make sure that the mods are safe?"

-Zalo, looking meaningfully at the cadet: "Do you really think that every mod we have out now is perfectly safe?"
+Zalo, looking meaningfully at the trainee: "Do you really think that every mod we have out now is perfectly safe?"

 ### Page 3